graphql/graphql-spec/Section 3 -- Type System.md

 **Input Coercion**

-Note that `null` is not a valid keyword in GraphQL, so a query cannot look like:
+Note that `null` is not a value in GraphQL, so a query cannot look like:

 ```!graphql
 {